sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 that it contains the same relay twice, or it contains more than one relay from the same family or from the same subnet.

-Clients MAY remember the SNIPs they have received, and for some the time that the SNIP is maximally recent, not choose any index that would violate a path restriction.
+Clients MAY remember the SNIPs they have received, and for some the time that the SNIP is maximally recent, not choose any index position corresponding to a SNIP that would violate a path restriction.

 > NOTE: We should continue to monitor the fraction of paths that are